 A popular aspect of DFNDR is the WhatsApp cleaner.
 One click cleans the entire app and gets rid of spam, junk files, media, images and cache build-up.

 The latest version 5.0 of DFNDR added machine learning and crowdsourcing to find and kill attacks faster than ever before, and now boasts one of the best phishing-attack detection rates on the market.
 Meaning this app will keep you safe from just about anything.

 Honorable Mentions and Wrap-Up

 In closing, keep in mind that Android has tons of built-in security measures already.
 From the OS blocking third-party app installs (unless you change the settings ) to Google’s integration of scanning tools and Play Store malware detection.
-For added safety, try sticking to the Google Play Store for all app downloads.
+For added safety, only download and install apps from the Google Play Store, or Samsung Galaxy App Store — and nowhere else.

 There’s an ongoing debate about whether malware is actually a problem on Android.
 Keep in mind that most of the scares and horror stories come from security companies looking to sell you an app.
 Either way, security is an important thing to consider in 2019, so try some of these apps today.

 Get some added protection and peace of mind by trying one of these best Android antivirus apps.

 If you’re looking for awesome and affordable tech accessories, look no further than Casetify.
 This company makes a full lineup...